 Deleting a Plugin Inside the “plugins” Directory

-Now the advantage of just renaming the folder name instead of deleting it enables you to still access stored data from that plugin for usage.
+Now the advantage of just renaming the folder name instead of deleting.
+As a result, it enables you to still access stored data from that plugin for usage.

 That’s pretty much it and thanks for reading!
 Leave your feedback and share your own experiences when you delete WordPress plugins.